 DMM outstanding paper prize

-Each year, DMM awards a £1000 prize to the junior author (or authors, where there is joint authorship) of the research paper that is judged by the journal’s editors to be the most outstanding publication in the journal that year.
+Each year, DMM awards two £1000 prizes to the first authors (or co-first authors, where there is joint authorship) of the Research article and Resource article that are judged by the journal’s editors to be the most outstanding in the journal that year.

-The shortlist of selected papers and overall winner will be announced in DMM, along with a short profile of the winning author(s).
+The shortlist of selected papers and overall winners will be announced in DMM, along with a short profile of the winning authors.

 2022: Jennifer K. Sargent and Mark A. Warner: Genetically diverse mouse platform to xenograft cancer cells.

 2022: Tamihiro Kamata: Statins mediate anti- and pro-tumourigenic functions by remodelling the tumour microenvironment.

 2021: Daniel Bronder: TP53 loss initiates chromosomal instability in fallopian tube epithelial cells.